regen-network/front-end-challenge/account-viewer-challenge.md

-# Account Viewer Front-End Code Challenge
+# Account Viewer Code Challenge

 This challenge consists of building a single page application integrated with [Keplr](https://wallet.keplr.app/) wallet that shows the user account balance using React and TypeScript.